Ezzaldin97/llms/README.md

 by the end of this part you should understand the following ideas:

 - What's Pretraining?
 How to Pretrain a Model?
 How the data looks like in this stage? where to find it?
-- Why do we need to pretrain the model again?
-How to efficiently pretrain a model?
 - What's Instruction Tuning?
 How to create an Instruct Model?
 How the data looks like?
+- How to Prepare Datasets?
 - Understand The purpose between pretraining and Instruction Tuning.

 check this: [introduction](introduction/)